 North Penn School District has committed itself to educational and financial excellence.
 The District's system of budgeting and internal controls is well regarded and consistently followed.
-The District was recognized by the Association of School Business Officials International with the prestigious Meritorious Budget Award for the fourth straight year.
-The District also received a bond rating upgrade to Aa1 from Aa2 Moody's during the prior fiscal year.
+The District was recognized by the Association of School Business Officials International with the prestigious Meritorious Budget Award for the fifth straight year.
+The District also maintained its Aa1 bond rating with Moody's during the fiscal year.
 Continued diligence in all financial matters will be a key component of continued successful financial performance well into the future.